HechengJin0/hechengjin0.github.io/index.md

 Before beginning my Ph.D., I worked as a research engineer at the [Child Mind Institute](https://childmind.org/center/computational-neuroimaging-lab/), where I helped develop the [Configurable Pipeline for the Analysis of Connectomes (C-PAC)](https://fcp-indi.github.io/), an open-source platform for fMRI preprocessing and analysis.
 My work there involved integrating neuroimaging toolkits, building reproducible workflows, and developing data visualization interfaces for brain imaging research.

 My interdisciplinary background spans electromagnetic simulation, MRI coil prototyping, neuroimaging analysis, and software development.
-I am passionate about applying technical innovation to biomedical challenges, particularly in **medical imaging, RF systems, and brain-computer interface technologies**.
+I am passionate about applying technical innovation to biomedical challenges, particularly in **RF systems, brain-computer interface technologies, and medical imaging**.
 I’m currently seeking industry roles where I can contribute to the development of advanced healthcare technologies.

 [[GitHub](https://github.com/HechengJin0)]
 [[LinkedIn](https://www.linkedin.com/in/hecheng-jin)]